 Professor Burns received her Ph.D. from U.C.
 Davis in Pharmacology and Toxicology.
 Her research interests included the effect of diet on the expression of metabolizing enzymes.
 She has been teaching biology at Napa Valley College since 2005.
 She has taught several college biology courses including general biology for non-majors, general biology for majors, and human biology.
 Prior to teaching at NVC she worked for the Peregrine Fund, researching the effects of pesticides on birds of prey.
 Currently, Dr. Burns teaches General Biology (BIOL 120) and Human Biology (BIOL 105).
 She is currently the advisor for the pre-med DOC club.
-Her extracurricular interests include bird watching and dog activities (agility and herding) with her two Belgian malinois dogs.
+Her extracurricular interests include bird watching and dog activities (agility and herding) with her two Belgian malinois dogs, Kona and Max.

 Bonnie Moore - Professor of Biology

 Professor Moore received her Ph.D. from UC Davis and has been teaching biology at Napa Valley College since 1997.
 She has taught several college biology courses including non-majors biology, majors biology, reproductive biology, digestive physiology, cellular physiology, human anatomy, and human physiology.
 Currently, Dr. Moore teaches Human Biology (BIOL 105) and Human Anatomy (BIOL 218).
 She spends her spare time with her whippets, Comet and Zenith.

 Daniel Clemens - Professor of Biology

 Professor Clemens received his Ph.D. in Biology from UCLA and has been teaching college biology courses since 1990.
 His interests are in physiology, functional anatomy, vertebrate evolution, and animal ecology.
-Prior to joining the NVC faculty in 2005, he worked as an environmental consultant specializing in wildlife species and habitats in northern and central California.
-He has taught biology courses at The University of Chicago, Williams College, Dominican University, and Santa Rosa JC.
+Prior to joining the NVC faculty in 2005, he taught biology courses at The University of Chicago, Williams College, Dominican University, and Santa Rosa Junior College.
+He has also worked as an environmental consultant specializing in wildlife species and habitats in northern and central California.
 Dr. Clemens currently teaches Human Anatomy (BIOL 218), Human Physiology (BIOL 219), and General Zoology (BIOL 240), and serves as advisor for the NVC Community Garden Club.

 Danielle Alexander - Instructional Assistant